cyberjunky/RTL-SDR-P2000Receiver-HA/README.md

 token = Place Your Long-Lived Access Token Here sensorname = P2000
 ```

-Enter the local url to your Home Assistant instance including port http://IP-ADDRESS:8123
-Goto your user profile menu in Home Assistant lovelace GUI, and create a Long-Lived Access Token.
-Name it P2000Receiver and copy and paste this token to the config.ini file.
-Change default sensor name 'P2000' if you want too.
+*main - debug*

+Set to True to get debugging output.

+*rtl-sdr - cmd*

-Mine works with default settings (with -g and -p), with them I get no output.
+My dongle works with these default settings (without -g and -p), with them I get no output.

-You maybe need to add the gain or correction parameters, depending on the dongle you have.
+You may need to add these gain or correction parameters:
 -g = 'gain' - a number between 0-50
 -p = 'correction' - specific ppm deviation
 -d = 'device id' - if you have more than one dongle